Table of Contents

 If it dropped next month, would it require action?

-Bar charts, line graphs, and comparisons over time are powerful—when used well.
+Bar charts, line graphs, and comparisons over time are powerful when used well.
+Line graphs and bar charts make spikes and dips easy to see at a glance.

-Some clients will open your report on their phones, while others will scroll through it quickly, looking for a few key insights.
+Some clients will open your report on their phones.
+Others will scroll through it quickly, looking for a few key insights.

 Keep paragraphs short, use bullet points where appropriate, and avoid cramming everything into one section.
 Headers and white space are your friends.

-When reports are thoughtfully structured and visually clean, clients don’t have to work hard to find meaning.
-And that’s the first step to getting them to engage consistently.
+When reports are thoughtfully structured and visually clean, clients don't have to work hard to find meaning.
+That's the first step to getting them to engage consistently.

-You can have the best-designed report in the world, but clients will still tune out if the commentary reads like a tech manual.
-The irony is that it’s easy to use AI tools to create summaries in seconds.
+You can have the best-designed report in the world, and clients will still tune out if the commentary reads like a tech manual.
+AI tools make it easy to generate summaries in seconds.

-But remember to edit them so that they are relevant to your client.
-After all, your clients aren't data analysts.
-They're business owners, marketing managers, or executives who need clarity—not complexity.
-Your commentary, summaries, and insights should sound more like a conversation and less like a spreadsheet.
+Edit them so they're relevant to your client.
+Your clients aren't data analysts.
+They're business owners, marketing managers, and executives who need clarity.
+Your commentary, summaries, and insights should sound more like a conversation than a spreadsheet.

 Jargon creates distance.
 Clients may nod along, but they won't absorb what they don't fully understand.

 Keep your tone warm, confident, and accessible.
-Write like you’re walking the client through the results during a call—not presenting to a boardroom.
+Write like you're walking the client through the results during a call rather than presenting to a boardroom.

 Avoid phrases like: